Building Resilience Through Proactive Fire Management

 Interactive Demo

-Preserving communities at risk of wildfires in the western states is not easy.
+Preserving communities at risk of wildfires in the western United States is no easy task.
 A changing environment presents more risks and prolongs the fire season each year, and teams struggle to obtain adequate resources to tackle and keep up with these problems.

 Front-range fire teams are now using Outway to tackle issues as they arise and plan to keep communities safe.
 These teams are doing it all in Outway: prescribed burns, mapping assets, communicating across teams and regions, scheduling tasks, you name it!
 With Outway, their coordinated efforts improved wildfire readiness and reduced risks across the entire front range and beyond.